malolk/Data-Structures/README.md

-# Implemented data structures in "Data Structures and Algorithm Analysis in c" using C++.
+# Implement data structures in "Data Structures and Algorithm Analysis in c" using C++.